seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 There are multiple things worth noticing:

-- the project client is getting a lot of use to access precalc metrics and the objective target.
+- the project client is getting more use, to access precalc metrics and the objective target.
-- it is more challenging to access results with a more complex data structure.
-Imagine if you had multiple raster stats being calculated, for multiple data classes, for multiple protection levels or multiple subregions within your planning area.
-You'll see in the next report that these dimensions can be flattened using the standardized `Metrics` data structure.
+- the code to access the result values is more complex than for the reef report, because the structure of the result data is more complex.

 Your report is now ready, view it in storybook